 Hugh C. Whelchel

-On the topic of faith and work, Hugh is frequently called upon to teach and speak on the radio, at conferences, churches, seminaries, business groups, and universities around the nation.
+In addition to his business acumen, Hugh has a passion and expertise in helping individuals integrate their faith and vocational calling.
+He is the author of How Then Should We Work?
+Rediscovering the Biblical Doctrine of Work, released in May 2012.
 Hugh is a contributor to The Washington Post/On Faith “Local Leaders” website and has been published on The Gospel Coalition.org and ByFaith Online.
-He has also been a guest on Moody Radio Network’s “In the Market with Janet Parshall,” Salem Radio Network, IRN/USA Radio Network, and “Truth That Transforms” (Truth in Action Ministries), among other shows.
+He has also been a guest on Moody Radio Network’s “In the Market with Janet Parshall,” Salem Radio Network, IRN/USA Radio Network, and Truth in Action Ministries’ “Truth That Transforms,” and the “Jack Riccardi Show,” among other shows.

-A native Floridian, Hugh graduated from the University of Florida and earned a master’s degree in theology from Reformed Theological Seminary before moving to Northern Virginia ten years ago to run an IT training company.
+A native Floridian, Hugh earned a Bachelor of Arts in Sociology from the University of Florida and a Master of Arts in Religion from Reformed Theological Seminary.
 Hugh and his wife Leslie now live in Loudoun County, Virginia.
 As an ordained ruling elder in the Presbyterian Church in America, he serves in leadership at McLean Presbyterian Church in McLean, Virginia.
-In what little spare time he has, Hugh enjoys hiking, golf and restoring old sports cars.
-Hugh is on Twitter at @HughWhelchel.
+In what little spare time he has, Hugh enjoys hiking, golfing, and restoring old sports cars.